Dresden Secession

 In 1918, Conrad Felixmüller moved to Dresden, where he became the founder and chairman of the group.
 During his activities in Germany's progressive art and youth movements, Felixmüller worked for various newspapers including Die Sichel in Regensburg and Rote Erde in Hamburg).
 The Dresdner Sezessionists were heavily influenced by many of the other contemporary German art movements of their day.
 Many of the members kept a close eye on the flourishing avant-garde art movements such as the Dadaists.
 Artists like Dix adopted and appropriated many traits of dada such as the use of collage compositions into his own expressionistic style.
 Many founding members including Felixmüller, Dix and Schubert were active in a variety of other socially conscious, incendiary groups such the Novembergruppe.

-The works of this new generation of disillusioned artists placed a much greater emphasis on political and social reformation through pacifistic means.
-Rather than adopting the nihilistic social criticism and cynicism of their Die Brücke predecessors, these new expressionist would instead rally around optimistic and utopian beliefs that a happier world built on the ideal of peaceful coexistence could emerge from the ruins of 1918.
-This dream however would die with the advent of World War II and the rise of the Third Reich in the decades to come.

 Later years under the Third Reich

 Even though the group was officially dissolved in 1925 due to financial difficulties, the members would continue to have active and relatively successful political and artistic careers until the 1930s-40s when many were considered "Degenerates" by the newly formed Nazi Government and declared enemies of the state.
 Under antimodernist Alfred Rosenberg, many forms of modern art including Impressionism, Abstract, Cubism, Dada and Expressionism were declared illegal in the German state in preference for more realistic classical styles.
 This legislation led to an aggressive and oppressive smear campaign in order to curb and stamp out modern art.
 Suddenly Felixmüller, Dix and the rest of the former secessionists found their studios being raided by the Gestapo and their paintings burned in the streets.
 Many artists considered lost their jobs at universities and museums and were forbidden from painting under threat of imprisonment.
 The few Jewish members, like the Brazilian-Lithuanian artist Segall, faced particularly harsh persecution and quickly emigrated from Germany; Segall himself moved to Brazil.